Short summary of the content of a book or journal article. Commonly found in many databases and some periodicals index.

 Library of Congress is the national library of the United States.
 Also refers to the call (number system) used by Harrison Libraries, and the subject headings used in the Libraries Catalog.

-Online database of the holdings of Harrison Libraries, consisting of the Mortensen and Allen Libraries.
 More generally, the database of the holdings of any library.
 The starting point for most research projects.

 Any micro-formatted reproduction.